scaleffi/springmann_team_website/index.md

 ## Welcome

-Welcome to the Springmann Group on Healthy Diets from Sustainable Food Systems.
+Welcome to the **Springmann Group on Healthy Diets from Sustainable Food Systems**.
 We are a multi-centre research group based at UCL's [Institute for Global Health](https://www.ucl.ac.uk/global-health/igh-centres-0) and the University of Oxford's [Environmental Change Institute](https://www.eci.ox.ac.uk/research/environment-health).

 ## Research